YoussefBechara/AI-Voice-Cloner/README.md

 ## Usage

 To generate cloned TTS audio, run the script with the desired text input.
 You can customize the output file paths if needed.
+To make the program faster, modify gpu to True.(Disclaimer: you need to have a gpu with cuda 11.0+ support and cuda installed on the device).
 ```bash
 python voice_cloning.py
 ```